bclark86/nfl_head_coach_test/README.md

 So now we have the basis for our hypothesis test:

 -   H0: Preference for selecting offensive coaches is 50%
--   H1: Perefernce for selecting offensive coaches is not 50%
+-   H1: Preference for selecting offensive coaches is not 50%

 To test our hypothesis, we are going to build a dataset of offensive and defensive coaches for 2019.